wdv4758h/pypy-extradoc/talk/googlezurich2012/abstract.rst

 The speed comes from a custom Just-in-Time compiler (JIT).
-It is the first Virtual Machine to have a JIT generated automatically from the interpreter of the language, which makes it correct and complete by construction.
+It is the first Virtual Machine to have a JIT generated automatically from the interpreter of the language, for a complicated language like Python.
+It makes it correct and complete by construction.
 The JIT itself is a tracing JIT, roughly similar to TraceMonkey.

 * most Python benchmarks run much faster than with CPython or Psyco
 * the real-world PyPy compiler toolchain itself (200 KLocs) runs twice as fast